Swailem95/Chef-Project/open-source-cookbooks/db2/README.md

 ----------

 #### required attributes
-You need to set Download URL or Local Path to db2 installer file, not both.
+You need to set installer_url attribute or installer_path attribute of db2 installer file, not both.
 <table>
   <tr>
     <th>Key</th>